-It should also be noted that raising a complaint will not put a hold on further enforcement action, nor do CIVEA have the authority to intervene in the enforcement of a warrant, prevent the visit of an enforcement agent or prevent the seizure of goods.
+Raising a complaint will not put a hold on further enforcement action.
+CIVEA has no authority to intervene in the enforcement of a warrant or order from the court, prevent the visit of an enforcement agent or prevent goods being taken into control.

 A certificated enforcement agent is an individual who has been granted permission by a judge to seize goods when enforcing civil debt including non-payment of council tax, business rates, parking and other traffic offences, fines from magistrates’ courts, child support awards or failure to pay commercial rent.